BennyTorelli/Seaexplorer_pyglider_2.0/documentation/best_practices_article.md

 ## Abstract

-Autonomous underwater gliders have become essential tools for sustained ocean observations, but the lack of standardized, end-to-end data processing and quality control workflows remains a significant challenge for the scientific community.
+Autonomous underwater gliders are essential tools for sustained ocean observations, yet the lack of standardized, end-to-end data processing workflows remains a significant challenge.
 This article presents a comprehensive best-practice framework for transforming raw SeaExplorer glider data into analysis-ready, high-quality datasets.
-We detail a complete pipeline, built upon the open-source `PyGlider` toolbox, which automates the entire workflow from initial data ingestion to the generation of science-ready products.
-The process includes critical custom enhancements for unit standardization according to TEOS-10 oceanographic conventions and a multi-tiered Quality Control (QC) system.
-This QC framework integrates established methods with novel procedures specifically designed for glider data, such as automated coastal proximity detection (LAND_QC), advanced spike detection for physical and bio-optical sensors, and density inversion checks.
-We demonstrate the workflow using data from a 21-day SeaExplorer mission near La Palma, Canary Islands, processing over 1.8 million data points.
-The results highlight the pipeline's capability to correct unit inconsistencies, identify sensor anomalies, and produce fully-documented, reproducible datasets.
-All code, configuration files, and methodologies are openly available, providing a robust and reusable template for the glider community to enhance data quality, ensure interoperability, and adhere to FAIR data principles.
+We detail a three-stage, open-source Python pipeline that automates the entire workflow, from raw data ingestion to the generation of final science-ready products.
+The process includes critical enhancements for TEOS-10 unit standardization and a multi-tiered Quality Control (QC) system.
+A key innovation of our approach is the generation of two distinct QC products: (1) a granular diagnostic file containing over 30 individual QC flags for expert analysis, and (2) a final validated dataset where flags are aggregated into a single, user-friendly quality indicator per variable.
+The framework also introduces novel QC tests, including automated dive-climb profile identification (`PROFILE` test) and robust coastal proximity checks (`LAND_QC`).
+We demonstrate the workflow using data from a SeaExplorer mission near La Palma, Canary Islands.
+The results highlight the pipeline's capability to correct unit inconsistencies, identify sensor anomalies, and produce fully-documented, reproducible, and analysis-ready datasets that cater to both expert data managers and end-user scientists.
+All code is openly available, providing a robust template for the glider community to enhance data quality and adhere to FAIR principles.

-**Keywords:** autonomous underwater glider, SeaExplorer, PyGlider, data processing, quality control, oceanographic data, best practices, TEOS-10, open science, reproducibility
+**Keywords:** autonomous underwater glider, SeaExplorer, PyGlider, data processing, quality control, oceanographic data, best practices, TEOS-10, open science, reproducibility, data pipeline

 ---